JialaoLiu/RentspotBackup/README.md

 RentSpot is a web-based property rental application developed for COMP SCI 2207/7207 Web & Database Computing.
 The platform connects property seekers with landlords, allowing users to search for rental properties, book inspections, and manage property listings across Australia.

-This project demonstrates full-stack web development using modern technologies including Vue.js, Node.js, and MySQL, with integration of third-party APIs for enhanced functionality.
+This project demonstrates full-stack web development using modern technologies including Vue.js (with Vue CLI), Node.js, and MySQL, with integration of third-party APIs for enhanced functionality.

+**Note**: This project uses Vue CLI instead of Vite to comply with course requirements.
+All environment variables use the `VUE_APP_` prefix.

 ## Setup Instructions